Bringing History to Life

 Historical Evidence Basis for Re-creations Used to Interpret Early 17th-Century Virginia, Revolutionary War Period

-Clothing worn by historical interpreters at Jamestown Settlement and the Yorktown Victory Center, the implements they use, and the settings in which they work are all based on information gleaned from 17th- and 18th-century documents, objects and images and archaeological research.
-At the museums’ costume shops, historical clothing pieces including doublets, breeches, waistcoats, bodices, stays, skirts, shirts, caps, leggings and mantles are custom-made of wool, cotton, silk, linen and leather.
+Clothing worn by historical interpreters at Jamestown Settlement and the American Revolution Museum at Yorktown, the implements they use, and the settings in which they work are all based on information gleaned from 17th- and 18th-century documents, objects and images and archaeological research.
+At the museums’ tailor shops, historical clothing pieces, including doublets, breeches, waistcoats, bodices, stays, skirts, shirts, caps, leggings and mantles, are custom-made of wool, cotton, silk, linen and leather.
 Extant period clothing, contemporary illustrations and written accounts provide sources for construction details, patterns and choice of fabrics.
-Clothing and accessories are carefully researched to represent the cultures, time periods and occupations depicted at Jamestown Settlement and the Yorktown Victory Center.
+Clothing and accessories are carefully researched to represent the cultures, time periods and occupations depicted at Jamestown Settlement and the American Revolution Museum at Yorktown.

-Visitors can get a sense of what it’s like to wear garments of centuries past by trying on 17th-century-style armor at Jamestown Settlement’s re-created 1610-14 fort and a regimental coat and hat at the Yorktown Victory Center’s Continental Army encampment.
+Visitors can get a sense of what it’s like to wear garments of centuries past by trying on 17th-century-style armor at Jamestown Settlement’s re-created 1610-14 fort and regimental coats at the American Revolution Museum at Yorktown.

 Working matchlock and flintlock muskets and artillery pieces, tools, cooking utensils, navigational instruments and furniture are faithful copies of 17th- and 18th-century originals.
 While many of these objects are obtained from outside sources, skilled work performed in the museums’ living-history areas – blacksmithing, carpentry, needlework, flint-knapping, weaving plant fibers into baskets and pouches, and producing dugout canoes – provides visitors an opportunity to learn about pre-industrial technology and produces many of the objects used there.